camplight/pairing-task/refactoring-task/README.md

 # Summary

-This is the Camplight pair coding task.
+This is the Camplight refactoring pair coding task.
 You and the interviewer are going to work together on it to make it better.

 ## Preparation